daKmoR/nested-dependencies-in-frontend/README.md

 - We should care about performance
 - We should care about file size
 - We sometimes require certain code/packages to be singletons in our application
-- We need to be in full control of what ends up on the client's browser
+- We should be in full control of what ends up on the client's browser

-All this is probably problematic when adopting the node magic for the browser.
+All this is probably problematic when adopting the node resolution magic for the browser.
 Imho even if technically possible loading the code for a complex data-grid more than once should never be the goal.